 Can you imagine what life would be like if suddenly you lost your house, your bank accounts and almost everything that matters to you?
 What then?
 How will you survive being homeless?
-One thing is certain, it isn’t going to be easy and these homeless survival lessons learned from the less fortunate might come in handy one day.
+One thing is sure; it isn’t going to be easy.
+These homeless survival lessons learned from the less fortunate might come in handy one day.

-There are those who struggle everyday…we see them but yet, we decide to ignore them as somehow, they are part of the background.
-The homeless are the real survivors of the concrete jungle and they have developed proven ways to survive against all odds.
+There are those who struggle everyday…we see them but yet, we decide to ignore them.
+Somehow, they are part of the background.
+The homeless are the real survivors of the concrete jungle.
+They have developed proven ways to survive against all the odds.

-It might surprise you, but there are homeless people interacting with you every day and you don’t even know they don’t have a place of their own.
+It might surprise you, but homeless people are interacting with you every day.
+And yet, you don’t even know they don’t have a place of their own.
 They look just like you and me, and they manage to survive in a world that doesn’t offer them much.

 While working for a homeless aid organization, I’ve managed to get a glimpse of their world and learn more about their struggles.
 Some of their stories are real homeless survival lessons and we can all learn something from their ordeal.